tomokos2/Cat-Blog/README.md

-# Cat-Blog
+# Food-Blog
-A blog site purely to discuss and share all things cat-related, created with Flask framework and designed with Bootstrap.
+A blog site purely to discuss and share all things food-related, created with Flask framework and designed with Bootstrap.

 Ideal capabilities:
 - Account creation/validation